Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 If the accident is your responsibility, then you have to cover the repair costs.

 Thank you for reading our guide to Motor Insurance Bureau compensation amounts.
-We hope this guide educates you about potential motor insurance bureau compensation payouts.
+We hope this guide has helped you understand what steps you could take if you’ve been hit by an uninsured driver.